Posted on: 27 November 2020

 View of the Railway Across Chat Moss, 1831.
 Engraved by Henry Pyall after a painting by Thomas Talbot Bury

 Soon afterwards the committee appointed George Stephenson as chief engineer of the project, although the construction was far from straightforward.
 Stephenson was dismissed, then re-appointed.
 There was opposition from land-owners with vested interests in other transport systems, especially canals, so the route had to be carefully planned to avoid their land.
-It needed sixty-three bridges and a viaduct across the Sankey Valley, a two-mile deep stone cutting at Olive Mount, a tunnel underneath Liverpool and an innovative way of supporting the tracks across the 4¾ mile boggy stretch of Chat Moss.
+It needed sixty-three bridges and a viaduct across the Sankey Valley, a long and deep stone cutting at Olive Mount, a tunnel underneath Liverpool and an innovative way of supporting the tracks across the 4¾ mile boggy stretch of Chat Moss.

 Rainhill Bridge, 1831.
 Engraved by Henry Pyall after a painting by Thomas Talbot Bury